-Share-Based Compensation
+Stock-Based Compensation

-Pursuant to the Company's 2009 Stock and Incentive Plan ("SIP"), the Company may grant share-based compensation to eligible employees, directors or consultants or advisers to the Company, including stock awards, stock options, stock appreciation rights, dividend equivalent rights, performance shares, and restricted stock units.
-The Company's restricted stock currently issued and outstanding under this plan may be settled only in shares of its common stock, and therefore are treated as equity awards with their fair value measured at the grant date and recognized as compensation cost over a requisite service period with a corresponding credit to shareholders' equity as required by ASC Topic 718.
-The requisite service period is the period during which an employee is required to provide service in exchange for an award, which is equivalent to the vesting period specified in the terms of the share-based based award.
-None of the Company's restricted stock awards have performance based conditions.
-The Company does not currently have any share-based compensation issued or outstanding other than restricted stock.
+Pursuant to the Company's 2009 Stock and Incentive Plan ("SIP"), the Company may grant stock-based compensation to eligible employees, directors or consultants or advisers to the Company, including stock awards, stock options, stock appreciation rights ("SARs"), dividend equivalent rights, performance shares, and restricted stock units.
+The Company's restricted stock currently issued and outstanding under this plan may be settled only in shares of its common stock, and therefore are treated as equity awards with their fair value measured at the grant date as required by ASC Topic 718.
+The Company does not currently have any other stock-based compensation issued or outstanding other than restricted stock.
+Please see Note 8 for additional disclosures regarding the Company's SIP.